-Formulating appropriate treatment strategies for patients with COVID-19 poses a considerable challenge.
-During pandemics, in absence of clinically proven treatment guidelines, the tendency is to repurpose drugs based on their antiviral and immunomodulatory activities, as evidenced in in vitro and observational studies.
+Formulating appropriate treatment strategies for COVID-19 poses a considerable challenge.
+During pandemics, in absence of clinically proven treatment guidelines, the tendency is to repurpose drugs based on their antiviral and immunomodulatory activities, as evidenced through observational studies.
 However, such studies have certain drawbacks like lack of concurrent controls, ill-defined patient selection criteria, small sample size without randomization, and use of intermediary outcomes like viral clearance rather than patient-relevant outcomes.
-Though several repurposed drugs seem to give promising results, and their potential clinical benefits appear to outweigh the relatively minor risk of adverse events from short-term therapy, the evidence remains inconclusive and is subject to change frequently.
+Though several repurposed drugs have shown promising results, and their potential clinical benefits appear to outweigh the relatively minor risk of adverse events, conclusive evidence is lacking.
 There is a need to clearly define the patient populations who warrant therapy and the timing of initiation of treatment.
-Since viral loads are highest early in the course of infection and the disease progression can occur rapidly in stable patients, it is rational to consider rapid initiation of therapy in high-risk populations (old age, hospitalized patients, those with underlying diseases and comorbidities), ideally in the context of a wellcontrolled, randomized clinical trial.
-However, the therapeutic benefit of such a strategy needs to be weighed against the potential adverse events (that remain ill-defined).
-Also, the demand for unproven therapies can cause shortages of medications that are otherwise indicated for more prevalent diseases like HIV, malaria, hypertension and diabetes mellitus.
+Since viral loads are highest early in the course of infection and the disease progression can occur rapidly in stable patients, it is rational to consider rapid initiation of therapy in high-risk populations (old age, hospitalized patients, those with underlying diseases and comorbidities), ideally in the context of a well-controlled, randomized clinical trial.
+Moreover, the demand for unproven therapies can cause shortages of medications that are otherwise indicated for more prevalent diseases like HIV, malaria, hypertension and diabetes mellitus.
 The IDSA guidelines for treatment of patients with COVID-19 raise concern upon these aspects.
-Though several clinical trials and institutional protocols recommend 5-7 days of therapy for uncomplicated disease, the duration of therapy in COVID-19 should be carefully monitored and individualized to the patient.
-In an attempt to generate and disseminate clinical data related to COVID-19 on an urgent basis, a phenomenal increase in fast-track publications has been observed recently.
-However, caution should be exercised because the bulk of the available clinical data are often uncontrolled, not peer reviewed, and subject to publication bias (with an intention to publish outstanding results, there may be a tendency to publish positive outcomes and disregard the insignificant variables).
+In an attempt to generate and disseminate clinical data on an urgent basis, a phenomenal increase in fast-track publications related to COVID-19 has been observed.
+However, caution should be exercised because the bulk of the available clinical data are often uncontrolled, not peer reviewed, and subject to publication bias (with an intention to publish outstanding results, there may be a tendency to publish positive outcomes and disregard the negative findings).
 There are several ongoing clinical trials, some with versatile designs that can reasonably explain the therapeutic benefits offered by these drugs in the management of COVID-19.
 Given the plethora of uncertainties concerning the reliability of existing data and the safety and efficacy of the proposed treatments, it would be wise to wait for the results of clinical trials than to adopt clinically unproven therapies.